 Direct Application

-By storing, generating and using these important data elements (entities, stakeholders, processes & reports) in day-to-day operations.
+By storing, generating and using these important data elements (entities, stakeholders, processes and reports) in day-to-day operations:

 Designated ULB officials can use this to add channels and ULB type (such as nagar panchayat, municipal corporation or municipal council) in the W&S system.
-This will help the ULBs to assess the application while acknowledging and processing the application/ assessment request.
+This will help the ULBs to assess the application while acknowledging and processing the application/ assessment request;

 While submitting the application form for the connection, the property Id is also captured.
 This PID can be used to fetch property details like use, location, ownership, payment details which will help in eliminating redundant or bulky forms.
-This will also result in re-use and harmonization of data across departments.
+This will also result in re-use and harmonization of data across departments;

-Monitoring of applications by their status, SLB adherence and channels by which the transaction happens, empowers ULB Officials to take corrective and preventive steps as needed.
+Monitoring of applications by their status, SLB adherence and channels by which the transaction happens, empowers ULB Officials to take corrective and preventive steps as needed; and